-Johnson's views about the nature of Reconstruction are reflected in this quote from his annual address to Congress in 1867: Blacks possess less "capacity for government than any other race of people.
+Blacks possess less "capacity for government than any other race of people.
 No independent government of any form has ever been successful in their hands.
 On the contrary, wherever they have been left to their own devices, they have shown a constant tendency to relapse into barbarism."

-Stevens hated Johnson and worked to have him impeached.
-While the final vote fell one vote short in the Senate, Johnson was permanently weakened and reduced to a figurehead for the remainder of his term, being replaced by Ulysses Grant in 1868.
+Stevens despised Johnson and worked to impeach him.
+The final vote fell one vote short, but Johnson was permanently weakened and reduced to a figurehead for the rest of his term, being replaced by Ulysses Grant in 1868.